 For Immediate Release

-Veteran-Owned Tin Hut BBQ to Open Pearl City Restaurant in August
+Veteran-Owned Tin Hut BBQ Pearl City Restaurant is Now Open

-Disabled veteran-owned Tin Hut BBQ, known throughout Oahu for bringing authentic, mainland-style BBQ to every military base and a number of popular food truck locations throughout the island, will launch its first off-base brick and mortar restaurant later this year at the Pearl Highlands Center newly renovated Food Court.
+Disabled veteran-owned Tin Hut BBQ, known throughout Oahu for bringing authentic, mainland-style BBQ to every military base and a number of popular food truck locations throughout the island, launched its first off-base brick and mortar restaurant at the Pearl Highlands Center newly renovated Food Court.